 Town Website.Town of Clearfield maintains a website; it can be found at www.TownOfClearfield.com.
 There is general town information, election and meeting notices, meeting minutes, ordinances, permit information, etc.

-Town Notices.All meeting and election notices, resolutions, and ordinances are posted at the following sites: Clearfield Pub & Grille, N7405 State Road 80 ; Cedar Springs, N7001 State Road 58; and Town Hall, N8111 8th Avenue.
+Town Notices.All meeting and election notices, resolutions, and ordinances are posted at the following sites: Clearfield Pub & Grille, N7405 State Road 80 ; Cedar Springs Gas and Camp LLC, N7001 State Road 58; and Town Hall, N8111 8th Avenue.
 This information also can be found on the Town’s website at www.TownOfClearfield.com.

 Zoning.Town of Clearfield is zoned; building permits are required.
 The zoning ordinance and zoning map are available at the Town’s website for free or by contacting the Town Clerk (there is a charge for a paper copy).

 Trash Burning Regulations.
 You must obtain a Burn Permit before burning in trash barrels, brush piles, etc., and may only burn between 6:00pm and midnight Monday through Saturday.
-Burn permits can be obtained at Triangle Citgo, corner of Hwy 12/16 and Hwy 80 in New Lisbon.
-You also can obtain a burn permit on-line through the DNR at http://dnr.wi.gov/burnpermits.
+You can obtain a burn permit on-line through the DNR at http://dnr.wi.gov/burnpermits.
 You are responsible for any fire that gets out of control and you will be fined by the DNR.

 Voting Residents.
 Clearfield election polls are open from 7:00am–8:00pm.
 Elections are held at the Clearfield Town Hall, N8111 8th Ave.
-Notices are published in The Messenger of Juneau County before election and posted at Town Hall, Cedar Springs, and Clearfield Pub & Grille.
+Notices are published in The Juneau County Star Times before election and posted at Town Hall, Cedar Springs Gas and Camp, LLC, and Clearfield Pub & Grille.
 Town Hall is handicapped accessible.
 Absentee voting is possible by contacting the Clerk at 547-3543.
 All residents entitled to vote in the Town of Clearfield must be a registered voter.
-Contact the Clerk to register to vote.
+Contact the Clerk to register to vote or you can do it online.
 Additional information can be found at My Vote Wisconsin https://myvote.wi.gov/.

 Mailbox Policy.
 If the snowplow actually hits the post or the box and knocks it down, the Town Road Man will put it back up the best he can (temporarily if the ground is frozen).
 The Town is not responsible for replacement if flying snow hits the box and it is knocked over.
 The box and pole need to be sturdy enough to withstand a blow to the box or pole.
 If the pole is rotten, it will be easily knocked over.
 Please check the condition of your mailbox and pole before winter.